 - Clarity and relevance of descriptions of leadership activities, including the significance of the nominee’s role;

-- Impact on teaching and learning (this will include evidence, and may address change of culture, new innovation, advocacy, successful outcomes, etc.); and
+- Impact on teaching and learning (this will include evidence, and may address change of culture, new innovation, advocacy, successful outcomes, etc.);

 - Candidates may be nominated (or co-nominated) by faculty colleagues or academic administrators.
 Self-nominations are not accepted.
+Please ensure that any candidate is aware and agrees to their nomination.

 - Nomination packages must contain the following: